After 12 hours of research evaluating 125 products, we picked Coleman RoadTrip 285 Portable Stand-Up Propane Grill as our top choice.

 At just $25 for the largest-sized grill, you’ll find it’s a total steal if you’re looking for something quick, cheap, and easy to take on any camping trip!

-Compact, lightweight, porcelain-enameled bowl and lid help to retain the heat, cook up to five burgers at a time, dampers offer good temperature control, highly durable plated steel cooking grate, great price tag
+Compact, lightweight, porcelain-enameled bowl and lid help to retain the heat, cook up to five burgers at a time, dampers offer good temperature control, highly durable plated steel cooking grate, all for an incredibly reasonable price.

 Built to be highly portable, this camping grill is just what you need for high-quality charcoal grilled and smoked foods.
 The high-domed lid turns this grill into a smokebox instantly, delivering that delicious flavor that makes charcoal-grilled and smoked foods so delicious.